StyraInc/awesome-opa/README.md

 - [rq (Rego Query)](https://git.sr.ht/~charles/rq) - jq-inspired tool to bring Rego to your shell pipelines
 - [opa-explorer](https://github.com/srenatus/opa-explorer) - Visual tool for exploring the different compilation stages of the OPA topdown compiler
 - [mcov](https://github.com/styrainc/mcov) - A tool that'll check your Rego source files and report the minimum compatible OPA version required
+- [dependency-management-data (DMD)](https://dmd.tanna.dev) is a set of tooling to get a better understanding of the use of dependencies across your organisation.
+DMD supports using Open Policy Agent to write more complex rules around dependency usage than can be done using the SQL interface.

 ## Other Usecases